linto-ai/linto-platform-nlp-named-entity-recognition/README.md

 ## Description
 This repository is for building a Docker image for LinTO's NLP service: Named Entity Recognition on the basis of [linto-platform-nlp-core](https://github.com/linto-ai/linto-platform-nlp-core), can be deployed along with [LinTO stack](https://github.com/linto-ai/linto-platform-stack) or in a standalone way (see Develop section in below).

-linto-platform-nlp-named-entity-recognition is backed by [spaCy](https://spacy.io/) v3.0+ featuring transformer-based pipelines, thus deploying with GPU support is highly recommeded for inference efficiency.

-LinTo's NLP services adopt the basic design concept of spaCy: [component and pipeline](https://spacy.io/usage/processing-pipelines), components are decoupled from the service and can be easily re-used in other projects, components are organised into pipelines for realising specific NLP tasks.
+LinTo's NLP services adopt the basic design concept of spaCy: [component and pipeline](https://spacy.io/usage/processing-pipelines), components (located under the folder `components/`) are decoupled from the service and can be easily re-used in other spaCy projects, components are organised into pipelines for realising specific NLP tasks.

-This service uses [FastAPI](https://fastapi.tiangolo.com/) to serve spaCy's build-in components as pipelines:
-- `ner`: Named Entity Recognition
+This service can be launched in two ways: REST API and Celery task, with and without GPU support.

 ## Usage